 Financial aid is posted to the student's account after the 100 percent tuition refund deadline.
-The Financial Aid Office offers a \$300 book advance to students who meet certain criteria.
-A book advance is an advance on a student's financial aid funds and will be deducted from the disbursement of awards just as tuition and fees are deducted.
-Book advances are available the week before classes start (Block 1 only) and during the first week of the trimester only.
+The Financial Aid Office offers a \$300, \$500 or \$700 book card to students who meet certain criteria.
+A book card is an advance on a student's financial aid funds and will be deducted from the disbursement of awards just as tuition and fees are deducted.
+Book cards are available the week before classes start (Block 1 only) and during the first week of the trimester only.